 Aspen's Best Spring Activities & Events

 Ski late.
-Starting on Feb.
-16, select lifts run until 4 p.m. on all four mountains.
+Starting in mid-February, select lifts run until 4 p.m. on all four mountains.
 With longer daylight hours and warmer afternoon temps during the spring, it is a wonderful time of year to get the whole family on the slopes.

 Head uphill!
 The SkiMo craze has grown roots in Aspen, as its one of the only ski resorts with an open uphill-traffic policy and huge participant base.
 During the spring, there are great events for newbies to try skinning or veterans to find like-minded uphillers.